TheImagingSource/tiscamera/doc/pages/troubleshooting.rst

 cstate handling
 ===============

+cstates are a method of CPU power saving.
+When dealing with realtime processes like video streaming aggressive power management can cause latency spikes.

 For a good overview/introduction read: https://access.redhat.com/articles/65410

-The problem boils down to: Setting kernel arguments in grub.
+The solution boils down to: Setting kernel arguments in grub.
 This should be used to verify that the problem really has to do with cstates.
 To do this add

 .. code-block:: text

    processor.max_cstate=1 idle=poll

-to the kernel arguements.
+to the kernel arguments.

 To achieve the same during run time, let this program run.
-It has to be killed manually to re-enable cstates.
+It has to be  manually stopped by pressing `Ctrl-C`.
+This will re-enable cstates.

 .. code-block:: c